Documentation Index

 | C1.1 — Identification of confidential information | All message content classified as confidential.
 Stored as BYTEA ciphertext only. | No plaintext columns in the messages table. |

-| C1.2 — Protection of confidential information | End-to-end encryption using Double Ratchet with XChaCha20-Poly1305.
+| C1.2 — Protection of confidential information | End-to-end encryption using MLS (RFC 9420) as primary protocol with Double Ratchet fallback.
+XChaCha20-Poly1305 AEAD.
 Server never possesses decryption keys. | Encryption/decryption occurs exclusively in client-side packages/crypto/ library. |

-| C1.3 — Disposal of confidential information | Forward secrecy via Double Ratchet key deletion.
-Old message keys are destroyed after decryption. | Ratchet state advances per message.
+| C1.3 — Disposal of confidential information | Forward secrecy via MLS epoch advancement and Double Ratchet key deletion.
+Old epoch secrets and message keys are destroyed after use. | MLS epoch advances on Commit.
+Ratchet state advances per message.
 Key material deleted post-decrypt. |

 CC3 — Availability